How to estimate drywall costs: Drywall estimating template

 Estimate drywall sheets

-Our research indicates that point of confusion is often “How to calculate how many sheets of drywall I need?”.
+Our research indicates that the point of confusion is often, “How to calculate how many sheets of drywall I need?”
 Here’s how to calculate number of drywall sheets needed:

-For example, if your total square footage is 2,000 square feet and you’re using 4 x 12 sheets, your calculations will look like this:
+For example, if your total square footage is 2,000 square feet and you’re using 4 x 12 sheets, your calculation will be:

 2,000 square feet divided by 48 = 50 sheets

-The resulting number is how many full sheets you will need to complete the job.
-In terms of pricing, it is best to factor the cost of drywall sheets plus an additional 10% for waste and odd cuts.
-In the above example, this would equate to 5 extra sheets, for a total of 55 sheets.
+The above number is how many sheets you need to complete the job.
+In terms of pricing, it is best to factor in the cost of drywall sheets plus an additional 10% for waste and odd cuts.
+In the above example, this equals 5 extra sheets, for a total of 55 sheets.

 The same rules apply to ceiling drywall sheets.